jamesaud/ReuseRat/README.rst

 ReuseRat
 ========

-Sell your junk, get paid
+Sell your items, get paid.

+This repo used to be private due to security concerns.
+ReuseRat is no longer in business so the repo is now public.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/